rbaltrusch/natscript/CONTRIBUTING.md

-# Contributions to Natscript Interpreter
+# Contributions to the Natscript Interpreter

 Welcome to the Natscript Interpreter and thanks for considering to contribute to this repository!
 Every contribution is welcome, no matter how small or large.